The Little Drum and Percussion Page

 Nothing Ever Happens Arts

-In the Spring of 1971, my friend, Eric Oultram, persuaded me to organise a concert in Widnes featuring progressive band Gentle Giant.
+In the Spring of 1971, my friend, Eric Oultram, persuaded me to organise a concert in Widnes featuring new progressive band Gentle Giant.
 We were aged eighteen and part of a prominent group of Widnes hippies.
-Some were committed to a psychedelic programme.
 I can't remember who was the first to discover the Gentle Giant album but within a short time several people I knew had a copy.

 What really made a difference was that the hippy group of which I was a member formed a loose 'arts association' to stage the event and I think the fact that so many people were involved in that led to the word going out and a big response from the local youth.
 We called the group "Nothing Ever Happens Arts" because, we felt, nothing ever happended in the industrial town where we lived and we wanted to do something about that.

 The Queen's Hall was the biggest venue in the area with a capacity of 800 and the Beatles had played there in 1963.
 With it being Widnes, nothing much exciting had occured there since.
-As it transpired, my dad, Don Little, had organised wrestling bouts and boxing tournaments there for years and when I asked him how I could go about it he just said "Go and see George Claire (the town clerk) and say I sent you".
+My dad, Don Little, had organised wrestling bouts and boxing tournaments there for years and when I asked him how I could go about it he just said "Go and see George Claire (the town clerk) and say I sent you".
 It worked great.
 The Town Clerk said yes and our concert was on.
-But, there was no-one to run a bar and I didn't have a clue about such things so, although later on our posters advertised a bar, there wasn't, yet it was okay on the nightt.
-My Dad put me onto someone for tickets and posters.
+But, there was no-one to run a bar and I didn't have a clue about such things so, although later on our posters advertised a bar, there wasn't, yet it was okay on the night.
+There was a constant stream of people back and forth to the two pubs across the road.
+My Dad put me onto someone for tickets and posters which enabled us to look a bit more professional.

-I checked out The Pink Floyd first but Nems quoted me £800 for them and I couldn't see that paying for itself.
+I had checked out The Pink Floyd first but Nems quoted me £800 for them and I couldn't see that paying for itself.
 I found Gentle Giant's agency in the Melody Maker and was surprised how easy it was to book them, and they only cost £65.
+The hire of Widnes Queen's Hall cost about £20.
+The posters and tickets about £12.
+But, here's the thing, I didn't have to pay for them until after the event, when, comparatively speaking, we were rolling in money due to the success of an attendance of about 400.

-I was fortunate to make contact with a symathetic journalist on the local paper called Nick and we got a series of plugs in the The Widnes Weekly News running up to the gig.
-One night we organised three poster crews to go out fly posting the area as far as Warrington.
-Some were rather enthusuastic when they postered over a warning sign before an S Bend.
+I was fortunate to make contact with a sympathetic journalist on the local paper called Nick and we got a series of plugs in the The Widnes Weekly News running up to the gig.
+One night we organised three poster crews to go out postering the area as far as Warrington.
+Some were rather enthusiastic when they postered over a road sign warning of an S Bend.
+So they went back and took down the poster.

-On the afternoon of the concert live wire Paul Lewis organised a bike with a poster strapped to the back to cycle up and down Widnes High Street to promote the gig.
+On the afternoon of the concert, live wire Paul Lewis organised a bicycle with a poster strapped to the back to cycle up and down Widnes High Street to promote the gig.
+This caused a bit of a stir and probably attracted quite a few to that night's show.

 fiekding twin on bike